czyz/aftereffects_ESD/README.md

 - Right-click the image sequence in After Effects and choose "Interpret Footage > Main" from the popup contextual menu.
 - Change the value in the "Assume this frame rate" field to the correct frame rate.
 - Hit the "OK" button.

+If you'd like to change the default frame rate that After Effects assumes when it imports image sequences, you can change that setting in "Preferences > Import > Sequence Footage".